sdsawtelle/sdsawtelle.github.io/blog/readme.txt

 # CUSTOMIZING THEME
 - In the index.html file located in the templates folder of the theme I have changed the code for displaying article summaries on the index to check for a new setting variable called SHOW_SUMMARIES in the publishconf.py.
 A summary is displayed below each article title only if the summary field exists in the metadata and SHOW_SUMMARIES = True.
+- The clean-blog theme is not formatting table headers correctly.
+I hacked a solution by adding the following to the end of bootstrap.css (and bootstrap.min.css) th {
+		display: table-cell !important;
+		text-align: center !important;
+	}

 # UPDATING THE TECH STACK